nkeeley/DSB---Data-Science-in-Business/README.md

 Language types: Python

-This repository contains several assignments related to predictive modeling (using machine learning tecniques), data munging, and data visualization throguh Tableau.
+This repository contains several assignments related to predictive modeling (using machine learning tecniques), data munging, and data visualization through Tableau.
 For the capstone project, my team and I submitted a model to an expired Kaggle competition: the Microsoft Malware Classification Challenge.

 ### Core Code_17DEC2021 (Microsoft Malware Classification Challenge Project)